xinntao/HandyView/README.md

     ```

-#### Option 1: Pre-compiled executable zip file

-I have zipped an exe zip file with pyinstaller in the release page ([Github](https://github.com/xinntao/HandyView/releases) | [Gitee](https://gitee.com/xinntao/HandyView/releases)).
-You can first have a try on it.

-1. Unzip the file
-2. Set HandyView as the default image viewer, so that you can **double-click the image to open** HandyView.

 ## Compile to executable program
 For Windows and MacOS users, you can find the instructions of compiling the executable program from [how-to-build](how_to_build.md).